Piraiba—Brachyplaystoma filamentosum—(Lichtenstein, 1819)

 |295 pounds, caught by Russell Jensen of Bronx, NY on an Acute Angling trip.
 A new record has since been set at 355 lbs.|

-Once the behemoth's home is found, the "take" will often be surprisingly subtle, not screaming like a redtail and readily distinguishable from its smaller brethren.
+Once the behemoth's home is found, the "take" will often be surprisingly subtle, not screaming like a redtail and not readily distinguishable from its smaller brethren.
 With an open bail (or clicker on) allow line to be taken until you're certain the fish is moving away from you and has had a chance to engulf the bait.
 Point the rod tip upward, engage your reel and allow the rod to be pulled downward until it points at the fish.
-With resistance occurring, the fish will usually react by running away from the direction of pressure, thus hooking himself with the circle hook.
+With resistance occurring, the fish will usually react by running away from the direction of pressure, thus hooking itself with the circle hook.
 This method is highly recommended because it will unfailingly result in a safe hookset in the corner of the fish's mouth, never in its gullet or stomach.
 Once the fight is on, the rest is up to the angler, because with fish this large and this agile, the rest is unpredictable.
 Their speed belies their great size, while their power is is even greater than you expect.
-A big piraiba is perfectly capable of spooling you if you don't get your motor running quickly.
+A big piraiba is perfectly capable of spooling you if you don't get your boat’s motor running quickly.

 Until Recently, The Largest Catfish Ever Recorded on Rod and Reel

 In February 2007, Russell Jensen of the Bronx, New York, traveled with Acute Angling to the Rio Travessao in the Amazon jungles of Brazil to catch a 295-pound specimen of the piraiba (or lau-lau), known to science as Brachyplatystome filamentosum.

 This fish is found throughout the Amazon basin, ranging from the estuary in Northeastern Brazil upstream to the mountainous tributaries of Bolivia and Peru.
 Juveniles are primarily found in lowlands waters while the mature behemoths seek the faster waters of highlands rivers.
 Jensen battled the giant for 90 minutes on a Daiwa rod and Penn reel spooled with 80 pound-test Power Pro braided line.